McAleenan Sworn In as CBP Commissioner

-Last summer, the Acting Commissioner delivered a keynote speech at the 96th Annual AAEI Conference and Expo.
+Last summer, the Acting Commissioner delivered a keynote speech at the 96th Annual AAEI Conference and Expo and the Commissioner has been invited to speak at the 2018 AAEI Annual Conference.

-During his address to the conference attendees, Mr. McAleenan noted the following points:
+During his address to the conference attendees last year, Mr. McAleenan noted the following points:

 - CBP has heard the “drawback vigilantes” loud and clear of the importance of programming drawback as part of “core” ACE, and noted the July 8th date for ACE deployment on collections and statements, reconciliation, drawback, duty deferral and liquidation.